art

 The core grievance is straightforward and legitimate: AI image generators were trained on billions of images scraped from the internet without the consent or compensation of the artists who created them.
 Illustrators, concept artists, photographers, and painters found their distinctive styles replicated by systems that had ingested their work.
 The result was a technology that could produce approximations of their output in seconds, available to anyone for pennies or nothing.

 Class action lawsuits were filed.
+On January 12, 2023, artist Sarah Andersen and several colleagues filed suit in federal court against Stability AI, Midjourney, and DeviantArt, focusing specifically on the LAION dataset, a collection of 5 billion images scraped from the internet and used to train Stable Diffusion and related systems.
 Artists organized collective action through groups that grew from small Discord channels into significant advocacy organizations.
 The emotional dimension of the fight was as important as the legal one.
 For many artists, seeing their visual language reproduced by a machine that had never held a brush or spent years developing technique felt like a violation that went beyond copyright.

 The Technology Companies' Response

 The companies building these tools offered arguments ranging from the technical to the philosophical.
 They claimed that AI learning from images was analogous to human artists learning from existing work, a comparison that most working artists rejected as fundamentally dishonest.
+Human artists absorb influence over years of active looking and practicing.
+An AI model ingests billions of images in hours without developing the understanding of context, intent, or craft that transforms influence into original work.
 Some companies began offering opt-out mechanisms, though critics pointed out that asking artists to individually remove themselves from datasets that had already been built was an inadequate solution.
+The data was already inside the system.
+The opt-out was symbolic.

 What Is Actually at Stake